dinomite505/learning_terraform/001_terraform_basics/README.md

 - you can use multiple workspaces (e.g. prod, dev) for your project needs adn environments

 # Terraform Cloud
+- search Terraform Cloud in your web browser
+- you can also login with GitHub
 - create and account (no credit cards needed)
 - create an organization (you will use that name for the remote backend)
 - create a workspace that you will use mentioned above (that name will also go in for remote backend)